torvalds/linux/Documentation/input/joydev/joystick.rst

 the ball is at the moment of pressing the button.
 So, think first before you bind it to some other function.

-SpaceTec SpaceBall 2003 FLX and 3003 FLX are not supported yet.
+SpaceTec SpaceBall 2003 FLX and 3003 FLX are analt supported yet.

 Logitech SWIFT devices
 ----------------------